The different faces of Guan Yin

 Call me by her name

 S-he comes in every size!
 You can find he-r everywhere, watching upward from the bottom of the Marble Mountain in Vietnam or towering in the skies of Thailand.
 S-he is dressed in white, s-he is depicted sitting on a lotus flower, standing, carrying a willow branch, or a vase filled with water.
-At times s-he holds a child in her arms, or s-he stands over a dragon, sometimes a turtle.
+At times s-he holds a child in her arms.
+S-he can also been seen standing over a dragon, sometimes a turtle.

 For months we have been playing “Spot Guan Yin!”, and finding her everywhere has given us an odd sense of familiarity and comfort.